by Rajan P. Parrikar

 This older form of thumri, known as bandish-ki-thumri, is Ramrang’s own composition: ma’i re muraliyan.

-Next in line are two compositions, both bandish-ki-thumri, of the legendary thumri composer “Lalan Piya.”
+Next in line are two compositions, both bandish-ki-thumri, of the renowned thumri composer “Lalan Piya.”

 Lalan Piya (c.1850-1927) was the nom de plume of Nandalal Sharma of Farrukhabad.
 In his book, Indian Music, Thakur Jaideva Singh writes: “…In the later half of the nineteenth century, a movement of composing thumaris on the pattern of gats of instrumental music like sitar or sarod had started.
 These thumaris were mostly of fast tempo.
 There were some good composers of this type of thumari.
 None, however, surpassed Lalan Piya in the composition of such thumaris…His compositions were of such svelte, rhythmic variations that it was difficult for a tabla accompanist to catch the sam.
 He composed hundreds of thumaris.
 They were all of bandish (well-set improvised) pattern and in medium or fast tempo.
 They were mostly on the pattern of gats (fast instrumental compositions) of sitar…Some texts of his thumaris are extraordinary from another point of view.
 For instance, some of his thumaris are ‘onthabanda’ i.e., none of the words of such a thumari is labial.
 Such thumaris are not merely padding of words.
 They have also beautiful poetic content...”